KaranpreetRaja/SyntaxSage/Planning Documents/PlanningDocument.md

   - Test Syntax: Implement the main functionality of the app, test users knowledge of a given language's syntax by offering multiple types of problems (fill in the blank, drag and drop, etc).
 Utilize inheritance, have a question ancestor that splits off into different forms of questions.
 Priority: high.
 Cost: 8 days.
 - **View Progress: As a user, I want to be able to view how much progress I have completed in the course where I am learning the syntax of a new programming language.
 Priority: high.
 Cost: 7 days.**
   - Show Progress Screen: Implement functionality that allows user to view syntax learning progress in Swing-based GUI, avoid clutter and ensure the best visual experience for the user.
 Priority: high.
 Cost: 7 days.
-- **Learning Pages: As a user, I want to be able to view a programming language's documentation at a glance to learn more about what a method might do, while I am learning.
-I also want to be able to highlight certain notes and save them for later, to view them quicker.
-Priority: medium.
-Cost: 3 days.**
-  - Display "Learning Pages": Give the user important documentation pertinent to the language they are learning.
-Show this information in a seperate window.
-Priority: medium.
-Cost: 2 days.
-  - Save Notes: Allow the user to save specified elements of the documentation to look at later.
-Store saved notes in a seperate tab.
-Priority: low.
-Cost: 1 day.

 # Iteration 2
 - **User Database: As a user, I would need my own account where all my progress and achievements will be tailored to my preferences.
 I would also like to learn and practice on other devices as well.
 Priority: medium.
 Planned Cost: 5 days.
 Actual Cost: 4 days.**